 Oceanites will continue to collect and report on the significant changes in the Antarctic environment and its penguin species, as well as kickstarting several new projects that you can read about at their website.
 They were awarded a multi-year grant from Hurtigruten Foundation in 2020 and are receiving funding on projects related to research and to raise awareness around the Changes in the Vastly Warmed Antarctic Peninsula.
 So far, the organisation has received $20,000 to help with the projects.
 Oceanites hope to travel with Hurtigruten during the forthcoming and future Antarctic seasons.

 Where can I find out more?

 Would you like to help count the Antarctic penguins?
-As a passenger at Hurtigruten, you have a chance to explore the Antarctic Peninsula through our expedition cruises with MS Roald Amundsen, MS Fridtjof Nansen and MS Fram.
+As a guest at Hurtigruten Expeditions, you have a chance to explore the Antarctic Peninsula through our expedition cruises with MS Roald Amundsen, MS Fridtjof Nansen and MS Fram.
 You can also read more about the organisation and their continued work at their webpage.